ashok-cs/PSP/Unit IV.md

 ## 4.1.8 List parameters

-When the list is passed to a function as parameter, the parameter refers to the same object.
+When the list is passed to a function as a parameter, the parameter refers to the same object (argument).
 Hence any change in the function gets reflected in the calling stack as well.

 ### Example